Palaeobates

 Palaeobates is an extinct genus of prehistoric elasmobranchs in the order Hybodontiformes.
 It lived during the Triassic period.
 It was a small shark about 1 m long.
 Palaeobates had a grinding-type dentition, which it used to crush hard-shelled prey.
 The teeth exhibit an orthodont histology.

 Palaeoecology

-Dental microwear analysis of P. angustissimus confirms that it was a durophagous predator.
+Dental microwear analysis of P. angustissimus confirms that it was a durophagous predator, eating bivalves, gastropods, crustaceans and/or echinoderms.